ZhouMengjie/2-5DMap-Dataset/README.md

 ```
 - Ground-view images and 2.5D maps are saved with unique identifiers, while 2D maps are saved with a global index.
 - The folders "manhattan" and "pittsburgh" can be obtained with the provided [extraction code](https://pan.baidu.com/s/1XTy4qbMVDXHIjPJi2JZVqw "extraction code") "data".
-- We offer a set of data in the \datasets\examples directory and a "visualizer.py" script to assist users in conducting visualization checks.
+- We offer a set of data in the /datasets/examples directory and a "utils/visualizer.py" script to assist users in conducting visualization checks.

 Ground-view Image                       |  2D map                | 2.5D map
 :-------------------------:|:-------------------------:|:-------------------------: